shawes/Mesh3D/README.md

             specified multiple times.)
 ```

 The general gist of the algorithm are:
 1. Read in a list of X3D files that specify retangular meshes.
-2. Find the maximum bounding retangule that fits inside all the meshes
+2. Find the maximum bounding retangule that fits inside all the meshes.
-3. Subdivide the each mesh into the specified number of quadrats using coordinate geometry
+3. Subdivide the each mesh into the specified number of quadrats using coordinate geometry.
-4. Calculate the area face where the centroid fits into of each quadrat, using the dimensions specified
+4. Calculate the area face where the centroid fits into of each quadrat, using the dimensions specified.
-5. Print the output to a .csv file
+5. Print the output to a .csv file.